CodingGarden/fresh-spots/app/README.md

 cp .env.sample .env
 ```

 Update the values accordingly (if using Docker, the values can stay as is).

+Discord client id and secret can be acquired [here](https://discord.com/developers/applications).

 ### Database